youranye/RPG-Game-Void-Quest/README.md

  ![class diagram](README_Resources/class_diagram.png)

 This Diagram describes the planned layout of our Project, GameManager is a class that manages the Game, it handles the story and connecting the backend of the game with the frontend.
-The Character Class is what stores character information and stats, ClassType and SpeciesType are enumerations, The CharacterManager Class stores and manages the characters.
+The Character Class is what stores character information and stats.
+ClassType and SpeciesType are enumerations.
+The CharacterManager Class stores and manages the characters.
 Scene is the Abstract Base Class for storing Text options and prompts.
-SceneStore Stores and Manages these Scenes.
+SceneStore stores these Scenes and SceneManager manages them.
 BattleManager manages battles and fights.
-Handles damage calculations, battle menus, everything related to battles.
+It handles damage calculations, battle menus, everything related to battles.
 IOManager handles UserInput and verifying that it is valid before passing to other classes and parts of the program.

 ## Phase III

 * What principles did you apply?

 We applied the single responsibility principle to our GameManager class.
-GameManager violates Single Responsibility, since it coordinates between the sceneManager, BattleManager, and CharacterManager and also coordinates how to treat Battle and Narrative scenes.
+GameManager violates Single Responsibility, since it coordinates between the SceneManager, BattleManager, and CharacterManager and also coordinates how to treat Battle and Narrative scenes.
 It should not implement any logic related to scenes.

 * How did you apply it?

-To fix it, we will add a runScene function to sceneManager and a SceneVisitor function.
-The SceneVisitor function will treat a scene differently depending on what type of scene it is.
+To fix it, we will add a runScene function to SceneManager.
+The runScene function will treat a scene differently depending on what type of scene it is.
 SceneManager will handle the logic of running the scene in the runScene function.

 * How did this help us write better code?